Fannon/svg-generator/README.md

 =============

 An online SVG Graphics Generation with the ability to export to SVG.
-Use it online at http://www.svg-generator.de <br>
+Use it online at https://svg-generator.netlify.com/

 It is running purely in the Browser, PHP is only used to trick the browser into downloading the SVG to a File.

 Background